gianmode1803/GMTextField/README.md

 ## Installation

 ### Cocoapods
-To integrate GMCalendar into your Xcode project using CocoaPods, you have to specify it in your  `Podfile` :
+To integrate GMTextField into your Xcode project using CocoaPods, you have to specify it in your  `Podfile` :

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'